Viswema

-It is considered to be one of the oldest Tenyimi village with most Chakhesang villages and also many other Angami villages pointing their origin towards Viswema.
+Located 22 km south of Kohima, the capital of Nagaland, it is considered to be one of the oldest Tenyimi village with most Chakhesang villages and also many other Angami villages pointing their origin towards Viswema.

 Etymology

 Traditionally referred to as Viswe–ra, a name given by its historical ancestor Keyho which loosely translates to as ‘A place of people with Virtue and Integrity’.

 Viswema is also known as Ve-sr-wü–ra by the Chokri Chakhesangs and Shüna–mai by the Ememei Maos.

 History

 Early period

 The history of Viswema, according to oral history begins with the founding of Kipizwü, some two km west of the village by Viswe.
 Viswe was a descendant of Keyho, who migrated from East Asia crossing Burma, Manipur and finally settling in Viswema.

 The ancestors lived there for several generations till the invasion of the Burmese-Karens, who were known to Viswe–miko as Kherenümi.
 The defeat inflicted on the Burmese invaders gave a sense of confidence and Viswe–mi became more assertive and grew in great numbers.
 They began to move out in search of suitable environment for permanent settlement.
 They therefore came down to the present site of the village.

 In the past Viswema was known for making fine pottery ware.
 For any function and rituals earthen pots were purchased from Viswema by neighboring communities.